SysKitTeam/docs-point/faq/licensing.md

 ## Can I reassign Syskit Point license to some other owner?

 To reassign a license to a new owner, please visit our customers portal [https://subscriptions.syskit.com/](https://subscriptions.syskit.com/) to update billing and/or delivery contact.

-## Can I reassign Syskit Point license to some other owner?

-To reassign a license to a new owner, please visit our customers portal [https://subscriptions.syskit.com/](https://subscriptions.syskit.com/) to update billing and/or delivery contact.